ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 comparison is needed to ensure that attacks involving alternate chains are detected.
 Again, at least one optimization is safe and MAY be performed.
-If the certificate chain exactly matches an existing certificate chain, the server may store the union of the SCTs from the two objects in the first (existing) object.
-It should do this after completing the validity check on the SCTs.
+If the certificate chain exactly matches an existing certificate chain, the server MAY store the union of the SCTs from the two objects in the first (existing) object.
+If the validity check on any of the SCTs fails, the server SHOULD NOT store the union of the SCTs.

 The check in step 3 is to help malfunctioning clients from exposing which sites they visit.
 It additionally helps prevent DoS attacks on